AverageHelper/firestore-jest-mock-typescript-shim-3-test/README.md

 ### Run Lint

 These lint rules are very strict.
-There should be no use of `any` here; that is, ESLint should be able to properly consume all types from `firestore-jest-mock`.
+These make sure there's no use of `any` anywhere in this project; that is, ESLint should be able to properly consume all types from `firestore-jest-mock`.

 ```sh
 $ npm run lint